What are WAN services? (Wide Area Network services)

 How to choose the right WAN service for your business

-Choosing the right WAN service is a key decision that affects your network’s performance, security, and ability to scale with your business.
+Choosing the right WAN service is a critical decision impacting your network’s performance, security, and scalability.
+Begin by assessing your current and projected network needs to determine which service aligns best with your operations.

-• Bandwidth: Understand the data flow within your organization.
-High-demand applications like video conferencing and large file transfers require a WAN service that can handle significant data traffic without introducing latency.
+For example, high-demand applications like video conferencing and large file transfers require a WAN solution that can handle substantial data traffic smoothly.

 WAN security best practices